(Chapter 13, Subchapter F, Section 13.91-13.98)

 - First time in college Fall 2005 or later must graduate within four calendar years. (within five calendar years for an engineering degree)

-- Student must have been a Texas resident at all times while pursuing the degree
+- Residency: Student must have been a Texas resident at all times while pursuing the degree

 - Student must have been entitled to pay in-state tuition at all times while pursuing the degree

-- Student must not have graduated yet.
-This is for a first baccalaureate degree.
+- This is for a first baccalaureate degree.

 - Student has attempted no more than three semester credit hours in excess of the minimum number of hours required for their degree.